Cloud Service >> Knowledgebase >> General >> Can Cloud Computing Affect Privacy

 What are the main privacy concerns?

-The fact that different data protection laws apply to sensitive data depending on where data servers are located is one of the primary issues with cloud services.
+The fact that different data protection laws apply to sensitive data depending on where data servers are located is one of the primary issues with cloud hosting services.
 It might also imply that although the data servers are compliant with local data protection regulations, the rules of the countries where the data originated may not be deemed sufficient.
 Depending on the applicable legislation, companies may need additional consent from data subjects before keeping their data outside of the country in which it was initially received.

 Stringent regulations like GDPR and CCPA mandate organizational accountability securing personal data of covered individuals, regardless of geography or reliance on external processing.